sarathsreedharan/icaps2024.github.io/content/program/workshops/hplan.md

  2. Challenge papers (short).

 Technical research papers correspond to standard conference papers, but may be less evolved or groundbreaking.
-The purpose of challenge papers is to make aware of interesting/important problems in Hierarchical Planning and to encourage discussion at the workshop -- not to present some significant contribution. ß
+The purpose of challenge papers is to make aware of interesting/important problems in Hierarchical Planning and to encourage discussion at the workshop -- not to present some significant contribution.

 Authors may submit *long papers* (up to 8 pages plus up to one page of references) or *short papers* (up to 4 pages plus up to one page of references).
 The purpose of short papers is to encourage publications of more preliminary results; challenge papers need to be short papers.

 In case of acceptance, the full 9, resp.
 5, pages can be used for the paper.

 <!--[easychair](https://easychair.org/conferences/?conf=hplan2024). -->
-Submissions will be done via easychair, link to be provided in time.
+Submissions will be done via **easychair**, link will be provided in time.
 As written above, we are happy to check whether we can arrange an earlier submission, review, and notification date to accommodate your travel plans if required (e.g., for Visa).
 In this case we have to see how submissions will be done.
 Either way, contact the organizers at your earliest convenience in case you require this.

 ### Workshop Proceedings

-Please be aware that we put all accepted papers into a single proceedings that we will make publicly available (check out previous years' editions if interested: [hplan.hierarchical-task.net](https://hplan.hierarchical-task.net)).
+On top of making all papers available for download individually, we also collect them in a single proceedings that we will also make publicly available (check out previous years' editions if interested: [hplan.hierarchical-task.net](https://hplan.hierarchical-task.net)).

-Our proceedings are non-archival meaning that you will keep all copyrights.
+Our proceedings are non-archival meaning that authors keep all copyrights.

-### Policy on Previously Published Materials
+### Policy on Previously Published Material

 Despite our proceedings being non-archival we will strictly not include any paper where at the time of putting the proceedings online, portions of that paper are under the copyright of some publisher.
 The reason is that normally the rights granted to the authors are rather restricted; they might be allowed to upload the specific entire paper on their own institution's webpage, but this does not include allowing others (like us workshop organizers) to distribute that material or parts of it.
 This means that all submitted work must be entirely original -- just as at any conference.
 If in doubt, contact the organizers.